gyu-don/move-to-window/README.md

 https://addons.mozilla.org/en/firefox/addon/move-to-window/

 1. Click a button to open windows & tabs list
 2. Drag a tab in the list and drop to window in the list, then dragged tab is moved to dropped window.
+Tab order also can be changed by drag and drop.
 3. Double click a tab, then the tab is activated.

 ##使い方: